faguilarm/stockprices_chat/README.md

 * If a single date of date range is provided, it will look for the result from the database, as this is taken as a query for historical prices.
 * For results of two or more rows, simple characters (▲, ▼) are added to represent the variation of the price from the previous day.
 ## Todo / Next steps
-* Fix the definition of some values across different modules (URLs, paths) that should be configurations.
 * Add a new option to request stockprices using this notation `2d`, `3w` and `2m` (days, weeks, months) to represent a period of time from today to some point in the past.
 * Add a new option to allow displaying results in tables and line graphs, in addition to the basic format currently supported.
 * Improve the UI, offer an interface more similar to a standard chat.